Dry Cough Symptoms

 Mesothelioma patients can experience dry cough from other causes.
 As pleural tumors grow in size, they can damage nearby nerves and trigger a dry cough.
 Likewise, the buildup of fluid around the lungs, called pleural effusion, can also cause dry cough.

 Patients with lung cancer or mesothelioma are at a slightly heightened risk for developing chest infections that cause dry cough, including pneumonia.
 Cancer treatments such as surgery and radiation therapy can produce or worsen the dry cough.
+There were even times were asbestos filter cigarettes were a thing.

-Treatment For Dry Coughing
+Treatment For Coughing

 Dry cough symptoms in cancer patients are often treated with palliate care to reduce pain.
 Medications, home remedies, and medical procedures can help control dry cough.
 A doctor may prescribe an over-the-counter medicine to suppress the cough.
 Patients can take certain prescription pain killers or steroids to control the pain.